AmiraAli23/Machine-Learning/README.md

 ### Simple Logistic Regression

-After importing `LogisticRegression` from `sklearn.linear_model` , we fit the data and calculate the balanced accuracy based on the `y_test` and `y_pred` variables.
-We also display the confusion matrix and print the imbalanced classification report.
+After importing `LogisticRegression` from `sklearn.linear_model`, we fitted the data and calculated the balanced accuracy based on the `y_test` and `y_pred` variables.
+We also displayed the confusion matrix and printed the imbalanced classification report.

 ```python
 balanced_accuracy_score(y_test, y_pred)